-Nature of Program: A public housing agency (PHA), at its option, may provide monthly assistance to families (who are current voucher participants) that meet certain criteria and that are purchasing homes in an amount that would otherwise have been provided to that family as tenant-based voucher assistance.
+Nature of Program: A public housing agency (PHA), at its option, may provide monthly assistance to families that have been admitted to the Section 8 Housing Choice Voucher program in accordance with HUD regulations, that meet certain criteria, and that are purchasing homes in an amount that would otherwise have been provided to that family as tenant-based voucher assistance.

-Legal Authority: Section 8(y) of the U.S. Housing Act of 1937; Section 302 of the American Homeownership and Economic Opportunity Act of 2000 (Public Law.
-106-569).
-Regulations are in 24 CFR part 982, subpart M.
+Legal Authority: Section 8(y) of the U.S. Housing Act of 1937, as amended by the American Homeownership and Economic Opportunity Act of 2000 (Public Law 106-569) (42 U.S.C.
+1437f(y)).
+Regulations are at 24 CFR part 982, subpart M.